It reuses carbon dioxide.

 The technology that can make this work, devised in a Swiss university and now spun out into a startup called Qaptis, cleverly combines reversible thermochemical reactions to liquefy CO2 before it escapes out the tailpipe.
 The captured pollution can then be upcycled into fuel that replaces fossil gasoline—or into plastics and carbon fibers used to make new vehicles.
 As a bonus, Qaptis claims, the system consumes heat as it works, and thus could chill a cargo of milk en route to its own transformation into cheese, chocolate, and fondue.

 “You have a sort of magic system,” says François Maréchal, a professor of chemical engineering who led development of the concept at the Swiss Federal Institute of Technology in Lausanne.
 “It uses an existing engine and an existing truck.
-Add a box on the exhaust pipe, and you get liquid carbon dioxide that you can sequester into a useful product.”
+Add a box on the exhaust pipe, and you get liquid carbon dioxide that you can sequester [and convert] into a useful product.”
 The US startup Remora Carbon is commercializing similar technology developed at the University of Michigan.

 This truck has two gas tanks: one for its fossil fuel, but also a second one to store about 90 percent of the greenhouse gas that it generates.